Bastar district: Demographics

-After the splitting of Kondagaon district, the district's population is 834,873.
-Scheduled Castes and Scheduled Tribes make up 1.67% and 63.05% of the population respectively.
+After the splitting of Kondagaon district, the district's population is 834,375 of which 135,511 (16.24%) live in urban areas.
+Bastar has a sex ratio of 1017 females per 1000 males and a literacy rate of 53.15%.
+Scheduled Castes and Scheduled Tribes make up 14,759 (1.77%) and 520,779 (62.42%) of the population respectively.

 In 1981, Bastar had a population of 1,842,854 with 1,249,197 of the residents being members of scheduled tribes.
 This represented about 68% of the population.
 However, these figures are for the pre-1999 Bastar District, which had the same boundaries as the modern Bastar Division.
 In 2011, still approximately two thirds of those in the division were tribals.

 Languages

-At the time of the 2011 Census of India, 38.39% of the population in the district spoke Halbi, 26.82% Bhatri, 14.55% Gondi, 10.75% Hindi, 2.99% Duruwa, 2.62% Chhattisgarhi and 1.14% Odia as their first language.
+At the time of the 2011 Census of India, 38.42% of the population in the district spoke Halbi, 25.88% Bhatri, 14.56% Gondi, 10.75% Hindi, 2.99% Duruwa, 2.63% Chhattisgarhi and 1.14% Odia as their first language.
+There is also a large number of Bengali speakers.

 Economy

 Agriculture

 Rice is grown predominantly during kharif season as the rain fed crop across a 2.38.9 million hectare area.
 However, the productivity of this crop is low, with only 08.53 qt/ha.
 The irrigated area (1.67%) and fertilizer use (4.6 kg/ha.) in the Bastar district is less than in other places of Chhattisgarh, and is insufficient to supply nutrients to the crop.

 The pattern of livelihood in Bastar continues to be dictated by tradition.
 Even today, agricultural practices are traditional.
 Use of wooden ploughs is common while the number of iron ploughs is negligible.
 The same is true of bullock carts.
 The number of tractors is negligible while the bullock carts are all pervasive.

 The usage of traditional agricultural implements has lowered the production of agriculture.
 The kharif crops grown here are paddy, urad, arhar, jowar and maize.
 The rabi crops include til, alsi, moong, mustard and gram.
 Forest-related work, including collection and sale of forest produce, supplements the meagre agricultural income of the population.

 Most people do not find employment all year round.
 The cycle of floods and droughts makes livelihoods extremely vulnerable.
 People are often forced to seek help from moneylenders in times of crisis, which usually means a life of continued indebtedness.
 The absence of alternate employment opportunities leads to rampant poverty in the area.
 In the Bastar plateau, irrigation coverage is only 1.2 percent.

 Exceptionally fortunate in its water resources, the region has good rainfall and rapid runoff due to the undulating terrain.
 There is potential for rainwater harvesting in the district.